YonatanGM/Barnes-Hut/README.md

 ![Runtime vs. OpenMP Threads](benchmark/scenario2__dt_1h_tend_1d_vs_1d_theta_1.05/plot_threads.png)

 **Analysis:**
 Runtime improves as more threads are added, especially up to about 32 threads.
-Beyond that, the gains slow down, likely due to hardware limitations (e.g., core count) and the overhead of managing additional threads.
+Beyond that, the gains slow down, likely due to hardware limitations (like core count) and the overhead of managing additional threads.

 ---